Piyushb790/Paytm-Clone/readme.md

 ### Project Description
-`Paytm.com` is cloned in this project.Based on HTML and Tailwind CSS, this is a fully responsive clone of Paytm.com.
+`Paytm.com` is cloned in this project.It is based on HTML and Tailwind CSS, this is a fully responsive clone of Paytm.com.